Sci-fi authors take note: Monkeys have learned to move a pair of virtual arms directly using their brain.

-In previous studies, researchers from the University of Pittsburgh showed in 2005 that a monkey could feed itself using a prosthetic arm controlled by its brain.
+Mind-Machine Connection In previous studies, researchers from the University of Pittsburgh showed in 2005 that a monkey could feed itself using a prosthetic arm controlled by its brain.
 And in 2012, using a system developed by researchers at Brown University, a person with four paralyzed limbs operated a brain-controlled prosthetic arm to grasp a cup and drink from it.

 The new study's findings are part of the Walk Again Project, an international collaboration that aims to build a brain-controlled exoskeleton for paralyzed individuals.
 The group plans to demonstrate the exoskeleton at the opening ceremony of the 2014 FIFA World Cup.